jaswanthsngp/CSE224/README.md

 # CSE224
-Projects and Certifications done as a part of Android Developmen Course
+Projects and Certifications done as a part of Android Development Course